-If you are exploring a future career in food, you are likely to have come across the term “culinary arts” during your research.
-This broad phrase may seem like a catch-all for anything food-related.
-But in fact, not all food and cooking fits into the culinary arts category.
+If you are exploring a future career in food, you are likely to have come across this term.
+It’s a broad phrase that may seem like a catch-all for anything food-related.
+But in reality, not all foods and cooking methods necessarily fit into the culinary arts category.

 Culinary arts is a broad term that refers to the preparation, cooking, plating, presentation, and service of food.
-It applies to meals and their components, rather than desserts or breads.
+It applies to meals and their components – like appetizers, side dishes, and main courses – rather than desserts or breads.

 Culinary arts covers a wide spectrum of disciplines.
 These include food science and nutrition, the quality of the ingredients, seasonality, flavors and textures, styling and color on the plate, and more.
 Under this vast umbrella, there are many specialties, niches, and job titles.

-Culinary arts are part art and part science.
-Understanding what’s happening on a chemical or cellular level when cooking can give cooks and chefs more freedom to experiment and come up with unique and clever recipes, pairings, and platings.
+Despite the term, culinary arts are actually part art and part science.
+Understanding what’s happening on a chemical or cellular level when cooking can give cooks and chefs more freedom to experiment and come up with unique and clever recipes, pairings, and platings – as well as make ingredient substitutions, as is common in the plant-based culinary arts.

 Culinary Arts vs. Baking & Pastry Arts

-While the broad definition of culinary arts may imply that it includes preparation of ALL foods, culinarians usually separate culinary from baking & pastry.
+While the broad definition of culinary arts may imply that it includes preparation of ALL foods, industry professionals usually separate culinary from baking and pastry.

 Culinary arts refers to everything that goes into a meal, from the appetizer through the entree.
-This could include breakfast, lunch, dinner, or snacks, and the service style could be plated, family-style, small plates, passed appetizers, or buffet.
+This could include breakfast, lunch, dinner, or snacks.
+It can include soups, salads, proteins, grains, veggies, and more.
+And the service style could be plated, family-style, small plates, passed appetizers, or buffet.

 Baking and pastry, on the other hand, includes desserts like cakes, pies, petit fours, chocolates, and more.
 It also includes breads, pastries, croissants, biscuits, and other baked goods.

 While they are two separate disciplines, there is often overlap between the two.
-That’s why many Culinary Arts programs, like those at Auguste Escoffier School of Culinary Arts, also include some coursework in baking and desserts.
+(Think about quiches and pot pies, which are technically entrees made with pastry.)
+That’s why many culinary degree programs, like those at Auguste Escoffier School of Culinary Arts, also include some coursework in baking and desserts.

 “There tend to be ‘pastry people’ and ‘culinary people.’
 And generally speaking, pastry people are more measured.
 If you mess up any measurement anywhere along the line, you just have to completely start over.
 Whereas in culinary, you can fix things and you can adapt more in the moment.”*